frianasoa/Ze-Notes/README.md

 # Ze Notes version 1
 The new version of Ze Notes is out.
 In order to make maintenance easier, the code was ported to NodeJS, using React.
 Version 1 only works with Zotero 7.
 Please read this document before installing.

 ⚠️ Table display significantly changed.
 You can simulate legacy display by going to settings -> Table display -> check Legacy display.
 You can always change export settings if needed.
+⚠️ Now, you can just remove note/annotation icons if you want.
+You will need to remove it on export as well.

 ## Description
 Ze Notes is a Zotero plugin that will help you manage and visualize your notes and annotations in tables.
 It is helpfull if you intend to make a systematic review directly on your Zotero using notes and annotations from attachments.
 You can edit your notes right on the table or add new ones.